01-edu/public/subjects/forum/forum.en.md

 SQLite is a popular choice as embedded database software for local/client storage in application software such as web browsers.
 It enables you to create a database as well as controlling it by using queries.

-- To interact with the database you should use http requests between the server and the database.
+To structure your database and to achieve better performance we highly advise you to take a look at the [entity relationship diagram](https://www.smartdraw.com/entity-relationship-diagram/) and build one based on your own database.

-- You must use at least one SELECT, one CREATE and one INSERT query.
+- You must use at least one SELECT, one CREATE, one INSERT and one DELETE query.

 To know more about SQLite you can check the [SQLite page](https://www.sqlite.org/index.html).